telliott99/covid/plotly/1-intro/intro.md

 	 >>> fig = px.choropleth(locations=L,color=[1,2,3])
      >>> fig.show()

-The result is:
+The result:

 ![](figs/intro0.png)

 The figure is html that is opened automatically in the browser.
 It has buttons for zoom and pan, and to save as png.

+#### Name

+Origin of the name [choropleth](https://en.wikipedia.org/wiki/Choropleth_map).

-#### colors
+#### Brief introduction to colors

-The ``color`` argument isn't necessary, in that case the specified countries are colored the same default color, a medium blue.
+The ``color`` argument isn't strictly necessary, in that case the specified countries are colored the same default color, a medium blue.

-In the example above, we obtained the colors as a ``color_continuous_scale``.
-The default one [appears](https://plotly.com/python/builtin-colorscales/) to be Inferno.
+In the example above, we obtain the colors as a ``color_continuous_scale``.
+The default [appears](https://plotly.com/python/builtin-colorscales/) to be Inferno.

+**Important**

-How this works is that if the colors are given as numerical data, then the values are converted to the range [0,1].
-Then the colors of the color scale are mapped to the same range, and the appropriate colors interpolated from the values.
+if the colors are given as numerical data, then the values are mapped to the range [0,1].
+The color scale is mapped to the same range, and the intermediate colors interpolated from the values.

-Here we provided ``[1,2,3]`` and these values were mapped to ``[0,0.5,1]``.
+Here we provided the argument ``[1,2,3]`` and these values were mapped to ``[0,0.5,1]``.
 The first, middle and last colors were obtained from the color scale Plasma.

     >>> print(px.colors.sequential.Plasma)
     ['#0d0887', '#46039f', '#7201a8', '#9c179e', '#bd3786', '#d8576b', '#ed7953', '#fb9f3a', '#fdca26', '#f0f921']

 So the middle value would be interpolated between ``'#bd3786'`` and ``'#d8576b'``.

-Another way to do this is to give categorical data for the colors.
+We could, instead, use categorical data for the colors.
 For example we could do:

+    >>> L = ['BRA','JPN','RUS']
 	 >>> fig = px.choropleth(locations=L,color=L)

-We'd get these colors:
+This gives:

 ![](figs/colors.png)

-It's nicer to specify the colors you want.
+But it's usually nicer to specify the colors you want.

 Available named colors are [here](https://community.plotly.com/t/plotly-colours-list/11730/2).